opentok/OpenTok-PHP-SDK/sample/HelloWorld/README.md

 inside `web/js/helloworld.js`

 ### JavaScript Applicaton (web/js/helloworld.js)

+The group chat is mostly implemented in this file.
+At a high level, we connect to the given Session, publish a stream from our webcam, and listen for new streams from other clients to subscribe to.

 For more details, read the comments in the file or go to the [JavaScript Client Library](http://tokbox.com/opentok/libraries/client/js/) for a full reference.